How my guide dog has changed my life.

 I will write about how I plan my journey and the way Gypsy helps.

-First of all, all I work out where the location of the event is using the gps on my phone.
-I then work out the best way to get there.
+First of all I work out where the location of the event is using the gps on my phone.
+I then work out the best Way to get there.
 Since most of the time I have to go some where in so city, that’s one or more training then a cab the rest of the way.
-I also try to find out via google earth and asking people if there is grass etc near by, so that I can toilet my dog somewhere.
+I also try to find out via google earth and asking people if there is grass etc near by, so that I can toilet my dog some where.

 Once I start my journey, I’ll ask the staff at the train to let the driver know where I am getting off.
 I have a staff member meet me at my stop if it has staff there, and ask them to direct me to a cab.
 I tell Gypsy to follow the person.